What Is The Greatest Common Factor Of 2 And 8? Simply Explained

 What’s the Greatest Common Factor of 2 and 8?

 Ever stared at a couple of numbers and wondered if there’s a “secret handshake” they share?
-Still, when the pair is 2 and 8, the answer is surprisingly simple, but the path to it opens a whole toolbox of tricks you can use on any numbers you bump into later.
-Plus, the greatest common factor (GCF) is that hidden link—the biggest whole number that can divide both numbers without leaving a remainder.
-Here's the thing — you’re not alone.
+On top of that, you’re not alone.
+The greatest common factor (GCF) is that hidden link—the biggest whole number that can divide both numbers without leaving a remainder.
+On top of that, when the pair is 2 and 8, the answer is surprisingly simple, but the path to it opens a whole toolbox of tricks you can use on any numbers you bump into later.
 Let’s dig in.

 What Is the Greatest Common Factor

 In everyday talk, the greatest common factor (sometimes called the greatest common divisor) is the largest integer that fits evenly into each number in a set.
-Think of it as the biggest piece of pizza you can cut from two different pies so that each slice is identical and leaves no crumbs Easy to understand, harder to ignore..
+Think of it as the biggest piece of pizza you can cut from two different pies so that each slice is identical and leaves no crumbs That alone is useful..

 A quick mental picture